 Other UC Campus Students

 All courses completed at a UC campus during a regular or summer session (excluding UC Extension) are transferable.
 UC Extension courses numbering 1–199 are also transferable.
+Completion of the 7-course pattern is not required for applicants from other UC campuses.

 All Other Transfer Applicants